KumarAbhinav01/BITD/README.md

 ## Documentation

-The project documentation for each module can be found in the respective module folders or in the Project Report folder.
+The project documentation for each module can be found in the respective module folders or in the Project Report folder [view Report](https://github.com/Abhi6722/BITD/blob/main/githubassets/Project%20Report.pdf).
 The documentation provides in-depth insights into the requirements, functionalities, and visual representations of the modules' processes.

 ## Contributing